dmg9626/dmg9626.github.io/blog/thomas-bluesmobile.md

     Your browser does not support HTML5 video.
 </video>

 My professor enjoyed the idea but said I had to make my changes more drastic.
 He suggested I replace OJ with a box of orange juice, have it set in a kitchen or something, and brainstorm from there, but I wasn't really into that.
-I'm not sure why I struggled with the concept for this assignment at first; I guess animating an in-animate thing to represent something animate doesn't really make sense to me, but limitations give way to creative solutions.
+I'm not sure why I struggled with the concept for this assignment at first; I guess animating an inanimate thing to represent something animate didn't *really* make sense to me, but limitations give way to creative solutions.

 Eventually I settled on my final concept: the [bridge jump scene](https://youtu.be/QTOg4aYGtdY?t=7){:target="_blank"} from the same movie, but recreated in a kid's bedroom with Thomas the Train and Devious Diesel on toy train tracks.
 I was picturing a kid that watched the movie with his dad or something, and now he's playing with his toy trains to recreate the scene in his imagination.

-I went back to the (literal) drawing board and created another storyboard animatic for this revised concept, which set me behind schedule a bit.
+I went back to the (literal) drawing board and created another storyboard animatic for this revised concept.
+This set me behind schedule a bit, but you can't skip the storyboard!

 <video class="center" controls>
     <source src="/assets/mp4/blog/thomas-bluesmobile/thomas-storyboard.mp4" type="video/mp4">